Davenport70/day2assignment/READMEDAY2.md

 - 2) give public key to Github

 ## save in github

-git remote add origin https://github.com/Davenport70/day2assignment.git
+- for the first time you save git@github.com:Davenport70/day2assignment.git

-git push -u origin master
+- else use can use git push -u origin master